MarinaRuizSO/CESM-climate-analysis/README.md

-# CESM model data from AllForcing and FixedEASO2 experiment using Python and NetCDF files
+# Python analysis of NetCDF files from climate models

 Python3 code for NetCDF files.
 Analysis of climatology behaviour, precipitation metrics and significance testing.